Frequently Asked Questions

 Why are some people opposed to Arctic® apples?

 Arctic® apples were grown in field trials for well over a decade and were reviewed by independent regulatory experts in Canada and the U.S. for years before receiving approval.
-Through this rigorous review process, more than ten years of studies were completed and data analysed to demonstrate that Arctic® apples are just as safe for humans and the environment as other apples.
+Through this rigorous review process, nearly 15 years of studies have been completed and data analyzed to demonstrate that Arctic® apples are just as safe for humans and the environment as other apples.
 We discuss the science behind our apples in more depth on our company website, and encourage you to explore this information and contact us if you have any questions.